-The Finance and Audit Committee is responsible for establishing and maintain a framework of internal control.
-The Board and the Audit Committee have a number of mechanisms in place to ensure that management's objectives and activities are aligned with the risks identified by the Board.
+The Audit and Risk Committee is responsible for establishing and maintaining a framework of internal control.
+The Board and the Audit and Risk Committee have several mechanisms in place to ensure that management's objectives and activities are aligned with the risks identified by the Board.
 These include:

-- Board approval of a strategic plan, which encompasses the entity's vision, mission and strategy statements, designed to meet stakeholders' needs and manage business risk. - Implementation of Board approved operating plans and budgets and Board monitoring of progress against these budgets, including the establishment and monitoring of Key Performance Indicators (KPI's) of both a financial and non-financial nature. - The establishment of committees to report on specific business risks, including for example, such matters as the financial risks and concerns and occupational health and safety.
+- Board approval of a strategic plan, which encompasses the entity's vision, mission and strategy statements, designed to meet stakeholders' needs and manage business risk. - Implementation of Board approved operating plans and budgets and Board monitoring of progress against these budgets, including the establishment and monitoring of Key Performance Indicators (KPIs) of both a financial and non-financial nature. - The establishment of committees to report on specific business risks, including for example, such matters as financial risks and concerns and occupational health and safety.